vpon-data/data-sdk/docs/iOS.md

 1. Initialization: Make sure the Data SDK is properly initialized in your app before you start using the background geolocation collection feature.

 2. Start/Stop Interface: Data SDK provides an interface that allows app developers to easily call and control the geolocation tracking.
-Use the `startBackgroundLocationUpdate` method to begin collecting geolocation data, and the `stopBackgroundLocationUpdate` method to stop the data collection.
+When calling the `startBackgroundLocationUpdate` method to begin collecting geolocation data, remember to set up the frequency for data collection as needed.
+Use the `stopBackgroundLocationUpdate` method to stop the data collection when it's no longer required.

 3. Accuracy Level Configuration: The SDK allows you to set the level of accuracy for geolocation data collection.
-There are three options available: high, mid, and low accuracy respectively.
+There are three options available: `high`, `mid`, and `low` accuracy respectively.
+Note that the accuracy level and the frequency of updates may affect the app's battery usage, so choose your settings carefully.

 Here is a sample code snippet to use these methods: